 Item Description Enable WiFi STA Enable WiFi station (STA).
 DHCP Client Activates/deactivates DHCP client.
 If in IPv6 column, the DHCPv6 client is enabled.
 IP Address A fixed IP address of the WiFi interface.
 Use IPv4 notation in IPv4 column and IPv6 notation in IPv6 column.
 Shortened IPv6 notation is supported.
 Subnet Mask / Prefix Specifies a Subnet Mask for the IPv4 address.
 In the IPv6 column, fill in the Prefix for the IPv6 address - number in range 0 to 128.
 Default Gateway Specifies the IP address of a default gateway.
 If filled-in, every packet with the destination not found in the routing table is sent there.
 Use proper IP address notation in IPv4 and IPv6 column.
 DNS Server Specifies the IP address of the DNS server.
 When the IP address is not found in the Routing Table, the this DNS server is requested.
 Use proper IP address notation in IPv4 and IPv6 column.
 SSID The unique identifier of WiFi network.
-Probe Hidden SSID Probes hidden SSID Country Code Code of the country where the router is installed.
+Probe Hidden SSID Probes hidden SSID Country Code This option is not available for NAM routers - the "US" country code is set by default on these versions of router.
+Code of the country where the router is installed.
 This code must be entered in ISO 3166-1 alpha-2 format.
-If a country code isn't specified and the router has not implemented a system to determine this code, it will use "US" as the default country code .
+If a country code isn't specified and the router has not implemented a system to determine this code, it will use "US" as the default country code.
 If no country code is specified or if the wrong country code is entered, the router may violate country-specific regulations for the use of WiFi frequency bands.
-This option is not available on SmartFlex SR305 routers - the "US" country code is set by default on these versions of router.

-Dec Description Item Description Authentication Access control and authorization of users in the WiFi network. • Open - Authentication is not required (free access point).
+Item Description Authentication Access control and authorization of users in the WiFi network. • Open - Authentication is not required (free access point).
 Shared - Basic authentication using WEP key.
-WPA-PSK - Authentication using higher authentication methods PSK-PSK.
-WPA2-PSK - WPA-PSK using newer AES encryption.
+WPA-PSK - Authentication using higher authentication methods PSK-PSK. • WPA2-PSK - WPA2-PSK using newer AES encryption. • WPA3-PSK - WPA3-PSK using newer AES encryption.
 WPA-Enterprise - RADIUS authentication done by external server via username and password.
 WPA2-Enterprise - RADIUS authentication with better encryption.
+WPA3-Enterprise - RADIUS authentication with better encryption.
 802.1X - RADIUS authentication with port-based Network Access Control (PNAC) using encapsulation of the Extensi- ble Authentication Protocol (EAP) over LAN - EAPOL.
 Encryption Type of data encryption in the WiFi network: None - No data encryption.
 WEP - Encryption using static WEP keys.
-This encryption can be used for Shared authentication.
-TKIP - Dynamic encryption key management that can be used for WPA-PSK and WPA2-PSK authentication.
-AES - Improved encryption used for WPA2-PSK authentication.
+This encryption can be used for Shared authentication. • TKIP - Dynamic encryption key management that can be used for WPA-PSK and WPA2-PSK authentication. • AES - Improved encryption used for WPA2-PSK authentication.
 WEP Key Type Type of WEP key for WEP encryption: ASCII - WEP key in ASCII format.
 HEX - WEP key in hexadecimal format.
 WEP Default Key This specifies the default WEP key.